FlaterF/JS_Learning_Tools/README.md

 # JS_Learning_Tools
-Small tools to help beginners learn the JS basics
+This repository contains small tools and demo projects to help beginners understand the JS basics.

+Browse the repository folders for more information on each tool/demo.